Besides the dozens of new records set, these Olympics stand out for introducing to the world some of the most inspiring female athletes.

 We’re definitely going to miss tuning in to Simone Biles performances.
 But if there’s something these Olympics left us with, is the inspiring message that even against all odds, you can.

 Want to read more Worthy Women stories?
-Subscribe to our newsletter at the top-right of the page and get all the inspiration right in your inbox!
+Subscribe to our newsletter and get all the inspiration right in your inbox!